Introduction to Stream Processing in FME

 5. Enhance the Features with Spatial Data

-Stream data is usually non-spatial, but spatial-related attributes may be included in the data such as latitude/longitude coordinates to use in spatial analysis.
+Stream data is usually non-spatial, but spatial-related attributes may be included, such as latitude/longitude coordinates for spatial analysis.

 First, we need to generate points for each of our vehicles.
 Add a GeometryReplacer, and set the encoding to OGC Well Known Text and Geometry Source to the geo attribute.
-Leave the rest of the parameters as the default settings.
+Leave the remaining parameters at their default settings.

-Our features don’t have an associated coordinate system, so we must provide that information.
+Our features don’t have an associated coordinate system, so we must provide the coordinate system information.
 Add a CoordinateSystemSetter, and select LL84.
 When running the workspace up to this transformer, you should see the points appear in Vancouver in the Visual Preview.

 image25.png